 If you want to sell any material, this can only be done if the buyer is a Mexican company or a person who has an import license.

-CargoLive is jointly liable with Mexican Authorities, therefore it is mandatory to make a change of regime changing from a temporal to a permanent import and it is necessary make the payment of duties and taxes according with current rates and regulations.
+CargoLive is jointly liable with Mexican Authorities, therefore it is mandatory to make a change of regime changing from a temporal to a permanent import and it is necessary to make the payment of duties and taxes in accordance with current rates and regulations.
 This service is an additional fee, which can be covered by the buyer or by the exhibitor.